-Example: Students will care for clients assigned regardless of race, religion, or diagnosis.
+Example: Students will care for clients

+assigned regardless of race, religion, or

-3. Legal behavior: Health Science students will provide care within the scope of practice as stated in the NC NURSING PRACTICE ACT or guidelines for respiratory therapy, radiography and surgical technology.
-Example: Students in the nursing program will learn to assess the patient's physical and mental health.
+diagnosis.

+- Legal behavior: Health Science students

+will provide care within the scope of practice

+as stated in the NC NURSING PRACTICE

+ACT or guidelines for respiratory therapy,

+radiography and surgical technology.